 Maxo has officially done it!
 He has achieved his healthy target weight!!
 We can confidently say our fat Labrador has successfully morphed into a fit Labrador!

 Weighing in at 29.5 kg Maxo has transformed from an obese Labrador into Maxo the Superdog!
 Maxo can run, jump, swim and play- with energy to spare!
 No longer satisfied with tagging along behind his doggy friends, Maxo keeps up with the best of them and can now outrun many!
 Who would have thought?

 Instead of lardy, he is lean!
 Instead of fatigued, he is fit!
 And instead of tubby, he is terrific!
 Maxo has completely transformed!

 So much so that visitors often think he is a different dog!

 Having lost 15.5 kg since September, Maxo is barely recognizable and looks so much younger.
 His energy levels have sky rocketed and finally he is living a life befitting of a three year old Labrador!

 Want to achieve fantastic weight loss results for your overweight Labrador?
-Visit WAGSTA Wellness to discover our veterinary-backed dog diet plans today.
+Visit WAGSTA Wellness to learn more about our veterinary-backed dog diet plans today.